KushBhatt96/Bug-Tracker-App/README.md

 # Bug-Tracker
-A full stack bug tracker web application
+This is a bug tracking web application that allows software development teams to track and manage the status of their bugs.